FDA Advisory Committee Votes 10-7 To Recommend Approval of Teplizumab For Delay Of Type 1 Diabetes

 Results of the Vote

-The seven members who voted no, including Martha Nason, PhD, mathematical statistician for the National Institutes of Health, expressed the need for more replication of efficacy, safety data, and diversity in the trial population.
+The seven members who voted no, including Martha Nason, mathematical statistician for the National Institutes of Health,ƒph expressed the need for more replication of efficacy, safety data and diversity in the trial population.
 Ten committee members voted in favor of the monoclonal antibody, mentioning that the study is a breakthrough and paradigm change in the diabetes space.
-However, those members recognized the limitation and recommended the following: more robust post marketing, safety evaluation, and long-term study follow up.
+However, those members recognized the limitation and recommended the following: more robust post-marketing, safety evaluation and long-term study follow-up.

-This content mentions Provention Bio, an active partner of Beyond Type 1.
+This content mentions Provention Bio, an active partner of Beyond Type 1 at the time of publication.